We found 8 endocrinologists who accept Aetna Leap Specialty near Princeton, NJ.

-Dr. Bassil Kublaoui's specialty is pediatric endocrinology.
-Areas of particular interest for Dr. Kublaoui include type 2 diabetes.
+Dr. Bassil Kublaoui works as a pediatric endocrinologist.
+Dr. Kublaoui has a special interest in type 2 diabetes.
 Dr. Kublaoui is affiliated with Children's Hospital of Philadelphia (CHOP).
 He attended Boston University School of Medicine and subsequently trained at Massachusetts General Hospital for residency.
 He accepts several insurance carriers, including Coventry, United Healthcare HSA, and United Healthcare HMO.
 He has received professional recognition including the following: US News and World Report Top Doctors; Castle Connolly Top Doctors; and Dallas Business Journal's Health Care Heroes Award.

 Clinical interests: Type 2 Diabetes

 Dr. Myrna Soriano practices adult endocrinology.
 She is an in-network provider for United Healthcare Platinum, United Healthcare Navigate, and Aetna HSA, as well as other insurance carriers.
 She attended medical school at the University of the Philippines College of Medicine.
 Dr. Soriano is professionally affiliated with St. Mary Medical Center.
 She welcomes new patients.